Edmond Workers’ Compensation Attorney

 - File your claim.
 Your employer will provide you with the form that is needed to file a workers’ comp claim.
 Your employer can help you fill it out and submit it before the deadline.

 The Oklahoma Workers’ Compensation Commission will receive your claim and investigate.
 If they find that you are eligible for benefits, they will offer a settlement to cover your related losses.
 Benefits can pay for your medical costs, two-thirds of your lost wages, disability benefits, training for a new occupation and death benefits.
 If the Commission rejects your claim for any reason, you may be able to appeal the adverse decision with assistance from an attorney.

 How a Lawyer Can Help

 Although the workers’ compensation program was designed to help workers, insurance companies and employers often misuse the program to save money on claim payouts.
 You may need an attorney to assist you with the recovery process.
 An attorney can protect your rights as an injured worker in Oklahoma by negotiating for maximum financial compensation from an insurance company for you.
 A lawyer can also represent you during a personal injury claim, if available to you.
 You can trust your lawyer to handle the difficult and complicated aspects of your workers’ comp claim for you while you focus on healing.

 Contact Dan Davis Law for a Free Workers’ Compensation Consultation

-If you or a loved one was recently injured or diagnosed with an illness related to a job, please contact Dan Davis Law for a free legal consultation in Edmond, Oklahoma.
-Our attorneys stand by workers in our community and won’t rest until you get the answers, results and financial compensation that you deserve.
+If you or a loved one was recently injured or diagnosed with an illness related to a job, please contact Dan Davis Law for a free legal consultation in Oklahoma.
+Our Oklahoma City injury attorneys stand by workers in our community and won’t rest until you get the answers, results, and financial compensation that you deserve.
 Speak to one of our workers’ compensation attorneys today to find out how we can help you.
-Call (405) 276-4758 for a free consultation.
+Call (405) 930-4210 for a free consultation.